ngregorich/nickgregorich.com/content/posts/not-all-base64-is-created-equal.md

 ---
-title: "Not All Base64 Is Created Equal"
+title: "Not all Base64 is created equal"
 date: 2024-10-30T17:17:22-07:00
 description: ""
 categories: []